DSTIKE Hackheld · Volume 1

 - It’s the only owned Wi-Fi platform that runs without a host.
 Marauder on the Flipper WiFi Devboard needs the Flipper to drive its UI.
 The Hackheld has its own OLED + buttons + battery.
 Drop it in a pocket and it operates on its own.

 - It’s an open-source educational target.
 The Spacehuhn firmware is MIT-licensed, the Arduino-ESP8266 core is the friendliest “first embedded project” toolchain in existence, and the OLED + buttons are wired in a textbook way.
-The Hackheld is the write your own firmware from scratch device in Jeff’s lineup — Vol 10 and 11 of this series are entirely on that.
+The Hackheld is the write your own firmware from scratch device in the lineup — Vol 10 and 11 of this series are entirely on that.

 - It’s the smallest and lowest-power.
 ESP8266 idle draws single-digit mA; even active TX with the PA pulls under 300 mA.
 A 1000 mAh LiPo carries it for an hour of attack, or far more of scan-only operation.